 The potential for desiccation can be initially identified during the phase 1 desk study, through a review of historical information or from the site reconnaissance visit.

-An intrusive investigation will enable the classification of soils through the use of in-situ and laboratory techniques to provide a quantitative estimate of the depth and degree of any potential desiccation.
-This may be useful to help determine whether damage has been caused by subsidence due to clay shrinkage, to estimate the potential for heave and help develop an appropriate solution through design such as underpinning or foundation design advice, suitable for the new construction.
+The investigation will enable the classification of soils through the use of in-situ and laboratory techniques to provide a quantitative estimate of the depth and degree of potential desiccation.
+The investigation will determine whether damage has been caused by subsidence due to clay shrinkage; estimate the potential for heave and help develop an appropriate solution; or provide foundation design advice suitable for the new construction.